engeir/hack-md-notes/volcano-papers.md

 ### 2014 — Arfeuille et al.: Volcanic forcing for a climate modelling: a new microphysics-based data set covering years 1600-present

+- NH extra-tropical eruptions tend to exhibit smaller effective radii than tropical eruptison for a given SO~2~ erupted mass

 ### 2015 — Sigl et al.: Timing and climate forcing of volcanic eruptions for the past 2,500 years

+- The findings indicate that eruption-induced climate anomalies following large tropical eruptions may last longer than is indicated in many climate simulations (<3–5 years).
+- They suggest that potential positive feedbacks initiated after large tropical eruptions (for example, sea-ice feedbacks) may not be adequately represented in climate simulations.

 ### 2016 — Ollila: Climate Sensitivity Parameter in the Test of the Mount Pinatubo Eruption